iron-io/docs/worker/languages/go/index.md

 Once your code has been uploaded, it's easy to queue a task to it.
 It's a single, authenticated [POST request](/worker/reference/api/#queue_a_task) with a JSON object.
-Here's a script that queues up a task to your new worker, using the same `config.json` file you created to upload the worker:
+The following program will queue up a task to your worker; just insert your token and project ID into the code.

 {% highlight go %}
 package main